bconnorwhite/bob/README.md

 - Your source directory must be `./src`
 - Your build directory must be `./build`
 - Bob only builds `.ts` and `.tsx` files, but he will copy over any other file types.
+- Bob will start 'main' as defined in your package.json.

 ### Commands